Diversify-io/diversify-core/README.md

 ## Architecture

-The following uml provides a high level overview on the contracts.
+The following UML provides a high level overview on the contracts.

 ![UML](img/uml-diversify.svg)